odko2008/Analyses/README.md

 ## **4. Historical demography**
 --------------------------------
 We infered population size histories from each individual's diploid whole genome data using the Pairwise Sequentially Markovian Coalescent (PSMC).
-Here is the detailed script developed by Heng Li at [PSMC](https://github.com/lh3/psmc/).
+Here is the detailed script developed by Heng Li at the [link](https://github.com/lh3/psmc/).